Snigdha-OS/Snigdha-OS.github.io/content/english/_index.md

 # Banner
 banner:
   title: "Blazing Fast🚀<br>Optimized Performance🕛"
-  content: "Snigdha OS is an Arch based Linux Distribution.  .
+  content: "Snigdha OS is an Arch based Linux Distribution.
+It is light in weight, .
 We are developing separte distribution for Penetration Testing.<br> Till now, You can use Arctic*"
   # image: "/images/snigdhaos-banner.svg"
   button:
     enable: true